plugdata-team/plugdata/Resources/Documentation/ELSE/group.md

 ---
 title: group

-description: Group messages into a list
+description: group messages into a list

 categories:
 - object